ayoub-dhibi-ENSL/BTC_project/README.md

 # 🪙 BTC Project
 ---

-## 📌 Project Goals
+## Project Goals

-1. **Model the Bitcoin (BTC) blockchain as a graph.**
+1. Model the Bitcoin blockchain as a dynamic graph; analyze structural properties with **network theory**.
-2. **Study the properties of this graph using tools from the Complex Networks course.**
-3. **Explore the detection of signals associated with major crypto events**
-   (e.g., exchange hacks, political decisions) by analyzing variations in these properties using ML, GNN, etc.
+2. Applie **ML and GNNs** to detect signals linked to major crypto events (hacks, regulation).
-4. **Compare the evolution of BTC price to a Black–Scholes-type model**
+3. Compare BTC price dynamics to **stochastic models** (Langevin/Black–Scholes).
-   (Langevin equation), applying concepts from the Advanced Statistical Physics course.
+4. Implement using best practices in scientific software development (modular code, version control, reproducibility).

 ---

-## 🎯 Project Overview
+## Project Overview

 This project combines **graph theory**, **machine learning**, and **statistical physics** to analyze and understand the **dynamics of the Bitcoin blockchain** and its **response to significant events** in the cryptocurrency world.